Malan ton seals England series win over New Zealand

 New Zealand also suffered a huge blow when pace bowler Tim Southee suffered a broken and dislocated thumb dropping a catch off Joe Root at gully and could now be a doubt for the World Cup.

-Four years ago, England's preparation was laser-focussed and they delivered the trophy.
+Four years ago, England's preparation was laser-focused and they delivered the trophy.
 This time they have played fewer than half the amount of ODIs between World Cups - 88 to 43 - while these four matches are the first the full-strength squad has played together in more than a year.

 Still, they have the experience of being the reigning world champions in both limited-overs formats and their batting in particular is the envy of the world.
 They will be one of the teams to beat in India.